acegiansal/Sysc3303_Elevator/README.txt

 #Setup Instructions
 - Import Project into IDE of choice
 - Select the Building class and click run
 - Once the code is stopped a log file called SYSC3303_ITER1_LOG.txt will be created with information.
 The file will be located in the Project folder.
+(If in eclipse, refresh the package explorer to see the files)

 #Testing
 - Import Project into IDE of choice